pytorch/ignite/README.rst

 Logging
 +++++++
-Ignite uses python's standard library logging module, which means you can integrate the Ignite logs directly into your application logs.
+Ignite uses `python's standard library logging module <https://docs.python.org/2/library/logging.html>`_, which means you can integrate the Ignite logs directly into your application logs.
 To do this, simply attach a log handler to the `ignite` logger:

 .. code-block:: python

     import logging
-    logger = logging.getLogget('ignite')
+    logger = logging.getLogger('ignite')
     logger.addHandler(logging.StreamHandler())
     logger.setLevel(logging.INFO)